-So far in 2015, the Raiders have kept QB Derek Carr relatively upright, as he has only been sacked 19 times.
+So far in 2015, the Raiders have kept QB Derek Carr relatively upright, as he has only been sacked 25 times.
 Carr was not sacked in the team's opening game against Cincinnati, Week 3's win against Cleveland, Week 8's victory over the New York Jets and the Week 9 match-up against the Pittsburgh Steelers.

-Through 13 games, Oakland has only given up 21 sacks on the year, good for tied for fourth in the league.
+Through 15 games, Oakland has only given up 27 sacks on the year, good for eighth in the league.
 Last season, the Silver and Black gave up only 28 sacks on the entire year, a number that was tied for sixth in the NFL.

-The Raiders' offensive line has held opponents to less than two sacks or less in 10 of the team's 13 games.
-The only time the team gave up more than two sacks in a game was in Week 5's game against the Denver Broncos, Week 13's match-up with the Kansas City Chiefs and Week 14's rematch with Denver.
-Both Denver and Kansas City rank in the top five of the NFL in sacks.
+The Raiders' offensive line has held opponents to two sacks or less in 10 of the team's 15 games.
+The only time the team gave up more than two sacks in a game was in Week 5's game against the Denver Broncos, Week 13's match-up with the Kansas City Chiefs, Week 14's rematch with Denver, Week 15 vs. Green Bay and Week 16 vs. San Diego.
+Denver, Kansas City and Green Bay all rank in the top 10 of the NFL in sacks.